 - Address issues: Review any setbacks, roadblocks, or issues and strategize how to overcome them.

 - Look forward: Discuss what problem-solving solutions they’ve used, how effective they’ve been, and plan how to address problems as they arise in the future.

 - Stay positive: Make sure to keep the tone supportive.
 Failure and setbacks are an essential part of development.

 - Re-evaluate goals: Check off any completed objectives, adjust existing goals, and make plans for the next development priorities.

 Finally, when possible, leaders should also be available for informal support in between these sessions, to ensure the employee has what they need to succeed.

 Although using performance management as a stand-alone initiative can have beneficial effects for employees and organizations alike, it can also be harnessed to do much more.
 Consider integrating performance management into other company-wide initiatives, such as succession planning.
-To learn more about how performance management and succession planning go hand-in-hand, read our blog post here.
+Read our blog post to learn more about how performance management and succession planning go hand-in-hand.

 How SIGMA Can Help